SathwikChadaga/Optimistic-DPP/README.md

 # Drift Plus Optimistic Penalty

-This repository contains simulations of the drift-plus-optimistic-penalty policy from [1]. *Note:* Checkout my new repository https://github.com/SathwikChadaga/Optimistic-DPP-Improved-Regret and new preprint [2] for the improved and multi-commodity simulations.
+This repository contains simulations of the drift-plus-optimistic-penalty policy from [1].
+Also see https://github.com/SathwikChadaga/Optimistic-DPP-Improved-Regret and [2] for the improved and multi-commodity simulations.

 Please cite this work using [1] if you use any of this repository's code in your work.